boardsource/docs/build_guides/unicorne.md

 # Step 6 Keycaps.

-Throw your favorite keycap set on and enjoy your new keyboard. the Unicoren thumb keys are 1.5u keycaps.
+Throw your favorite keycap set on and enjoy your new keyboard. the Unicorne thumb keys are 1.5u keycaps.

 # Step 7 Tenting.